USC-SQL/graphs/README.md

-# graphs
+# Build
-Please build using eclipse
+Please use eclipse to build